facebookresearch/SpinQuant/README.md

 ```

 ### Export with True Quant and fused lm_head
 The following command line is used to export the state dict file with TrueQuantRMSNorm layer and fused lm_head.
 The exported state dict can be run with a LiteML configuration that uses TrueQuantRMSNorm.
-The fusion is done between the last TrueQuantRMSNorm layer and the lm_head layer.
+The fusion is done between the last RMSNorm layer and the lm_head layer.

 ```
 python liteml_state_dict.py --spinquant_path saved_models/spinquant_gptq_group128.pth --liteml_path saved_models/liteml_spinquant_gptq_group128_true_quant_fuse_lm_head.pth --true_quant --fuse_lm_head --group_size 128